 Yes!
-You can earn seven figures as a copywriter in 2021 if you carefully go through all the information embedded in this blog post.
+You can earn seven figures as a copywriter in 2022.
+If you carefully go through all the information embedded in this blog post, you too can make it happen.

 What exciting things have you heard about copywriting?
 Some say copywriting is the lucrative part of writing in general.
 Do you agree with this?

-Copywriting can give you the good life if you are willing to lay off complacency, embrace hard work, master the art of copywriting, and build a reputation.
+Copywriting can give you the good life you’ve dreamed of only if you are willing to lay off complacency, embrace hard work, master the arts, and build a reputation.

-This guide will carefully dissect and reveal the incredible steps to build yourself as a copywriter, improve your skill, and scale up your copywriting business to earn up to seven figures in 2021.
+This guide will carefully dissect and reveal all the steps you need to build yourself as a copywriter, improve your skills, and scale up the copywriting business to earn up to seven figures in 2022.

 What you’ll find in this guide: